You’re almost done completing your last task for the day…

 did your initial back-up doesn’t mean you stop there; a back-up should be done

-periodically to ensure that all your new files, applications, images etc. are
+periodically or even weekly to ensure that all your new files, applications, any important data etc. are

-updated in on your choice of back-up method.
+updated on your choice of back-up method.
 Also, be sure to test your back

 ups every so often to ensure that the data is still